IG – Comprehensive Market Access with Reliable Execution

 Yes.
 SpreadEX is FCA-regulated, ensuring compliance and client protection.
 While smaller than global competitors, it has a strong UK reputation for reliability and service.
 Security is robust, though international traders may prefer bigger platforms with wider global oversight.

 SpreadEX is ideal for UK traders wanting competitive spreads and straightforward trading without overwhelming tools.
-It’s a good fit for those who prioritize simplicity and low costs, rather than global market coverage or highly advanced trading platforms.
+It’s a good fit for those who prioritise simplicity and low costs, rather than global market coverage or highly advanced trading platforms.

-Interactive Brokers - Advanced tools and low trading costs.
+Interactive Brokers – Advanced Tools and Low Trading Costs

-Pros & Cons
+Pros

 • Industry-leading low trading costs